Komanawa/komanawa-gw-detect-power/joss/paper.md

 Despite this need, detection power analysis is often excluded from monitoring programme design and freshwater management plans.
 We present a Python package to predict the probability of detecting changes in water quality (detection power) due to prescribed improvements in surface and groundwater contaminant concentrations resulting from land management changes for a given sampling frequency and duration.
 The goal of the package is to reduce the barriers for including detection power analysis in the design of water quality management and monitoring programmes.
-Importantly the package is designed to provide detection power estimates for water quality monitoring programmes with and without the effects of groundwater transport processes (lag).
+Importantly, the package is designed to provide detection power estimates for water quality monitoring programmes with and without the effects of groundwater transport processes (lag).
 The package supports multiple detection methodologies including linear regression, Mann-Kendall and Multipart-Mann-Kendall tests, as well as counterfactual analysis (pairwise comparisons) for parametric and non-parametric data with Paired Student-T and Wilcoxon tests, respectively.
 Finally, the package provides links to worked examples (in a separate repository), a webinar, and other supporting documentation.
 Further details on the package can in the package documentation at https://komanawa.github.io/komanawa-gw-detect-power/.